metaplex-foundation/docs/docs/00-about/01-terminology.md

 A **print** (or `edition`) represents a copy of an NFT, and is created from a Master Edition.
 Each print has an edition number associated with it.

-Prints can be created manually or during a sale from the [Fixed Price Sale program](https://github.com/metaplex-foundation/metaplex-program-library/tree/master/fixed-price-sale).
+Prints can be created manually or through another program such as during a sale from the [Fixed Price Sale program](https://github.com/metaplex-foundation/metaplex-program-library/tree/master/fixed-price-sale).

 ### Normal NFT